gt-cs3220/gt-cs3220.github.io/class_syllabus.md

 **Final exam**: A form of digital proctoring might be used in the final exam.

-**Class participation points:** class participation includes in-class activities and online discussion activities (on average 1 per week).
-Attendance will be recorded for synchronous lectures.
-Students who actively participate in online discussion on piazza will get full class participation points.
+**Class participation points:**   Attending live lectures and office hours are strongly encouraged.
+Hence, we are taking attendance for live lectures.
+Missing more than 1 lecture w/o dean of student's approval will cause losing partial participation points.
+However, if a student can actively participate in the piazza discussions, the students can also earn participation points.

 **Labday:** On lab days, you will complete a small task in the class.
+We will have two lab days with the same contents to provide better hands-on helping and also the limtied VM resource.
+There are small tasks that you have to submit after the lay days in addition to assignments.

 **Academic Integrity**

 The course will follow all relevant and appropriate Georgia Institute of Technology academic regulations (http://www.honor.gatech.edu) including those about academic integrity.
 All students are expected to maintain traditional standards of academic integrity by giving proper credit for all work.
 Webster’s defines plagiarizing as “to steal and pass off (the ideas or words of another) as one's own: use (another's production) without crediting the source.”
 A student shall be guilty of a violation of academic integrity if he or she represents the work of others as his or her own or aids another's misrepresentation.
 All suspected cases of academic dishonesty will be aggressively pursued according to the Georgia Tech Academic Honor Code (https://policylibrary.gatech.edu/student-affairs/academic-honor-code).
 Any violation associated with a homework, assignment, project, examination or quiz will result in a zero for the assignment, and the student will be subject to failure for the course.
 Such violations will be reported to the Office of Student Integrity (OSI), which may impose penalties beyond those by the instructor(s).

-In this course, each student is expected to work independently on the first writing assignment; not working independently on the first assignment will be considered a violation of the GT Academic Honor Code.
+In this course, each student is expected to work independently on the first writing assignment; not working independently on the first two assignment will be considered a violation of the GT Academic Honor Code.
 Submitting any work other than your own, including a sentence without proper quotation marks with citation to the original source, is also a violation of the student honor code.

 For any questions involving these or any other Academic Honor Code issues, please consult the professor(s) or www.honor.gatech.edu.”
 Students are also encouraged to read the ACM Code of Ethics (https://www.acm.org/about-acm/acm-code-of-ethics-and-professional-conduct), particularly sections 1.3, 1.5, 1.6, 2.2 and 2.4.